FlyBC's Flying Tips Page

 The technique used by vultures is a square spiral set up initially by

-arriving over the field and turning through 90 degrees, then rotated so
+arriving over the field and turning through 90 degrees,

 that it has up wind, cross, downwind and base legs.